High-charge relativistic electrons by vacuum laser acceleration from plasma mirrors using flying focus pulses: Results

 To understand the differences in acceleration outcomes, we trace the evolution of electron dynamics during VLA.
-Figures \ref{figure2}(a) and (b) illustrate the initial positions of representative electrons shortly after their injection from plasma mirrors into the $ E_y $ electric fields of Gaussian and flying focus lasers, respectively.
+Figures \ref{figure2}(a) and \ref{figure2}(b) illustrate the initial positions of representative electrons shortly after their injection from plasma mirrors into the $ E_y $ electric fields of Gaussian and flying focus lasers, respectively.
 Notably, the electron within the Gaussian laser field is in the acceleration phase, while the electron within the flying focus laser field is being decelerated.
 Figure \ref{figure2}(c) shows the electron's $ x $-$ y $ plane trajectory within the Gaussian laser field.
 The electron undergoes predominantly longitudinal acceleration for approximately 100$ \lambda_{0} $, accompanied by transverse oscillations.
 However, the final energy gain remains low.
-Figures \ref{figure2}(d)--(f) display the temporal evolution of its transverse momentum $ p_y $, longitudinal momentum $ p_x $, and energy, respectively, all exhibiting oscillatory behavior.
+Figures \ref{figure2}(d)--\ref{figure2}(f) display the temporal evolution of its transverse momentum $ p_y $, longitudinal momentum $ p_x $, and energy, respectively, all exhibiting oscillatory behavior.
 These oscillations, indicative of interaction with multiple Gaussian laser field optical cycles, arises from a lack of phase synchronization.
-The insufficient longitudinal momentum growth (Fig. \ref{figure2}(f)) prevents the electron from maintaining phase with the laser pulse, leading to repeated acceleration and deceleration, and ultimately restricting the net energy transfer.
-In contrast, the electron, despite initial deceleration in the flying focus laser field, shows a monotonic rise in momenta and energy after a single oscillation (see Figs. \ref{figure2}(g)--(j)).
+The insufficient longitudinal momentum growth [Fig. \ref{figure2}(f)] prevents the electron from maintaining phase with the laser pulse, leading to repeated acceleration and deceleration, and ultimately restricting the net energy transfer.
+In contrast, the electron, despite initial deceleration in the flying focus laser field, shows a monotonic rise in momenta and energy after a single oscillation [see Figs. \ref{figure2}(g)--\ref{figure2}(j)].
 It is noteworthy that both multi-cycle interacting and phase-locked electrons are present in VLA for both Gaussian and flying focus beams.
 However, the crucial distinction is the significantly enhanced yield of phase-locked electrons in the flying focus beam's VLA, driving its enhanced relativistic electron beam production.
-As depicted in Fig. \ref{figure2}(g), although the trajectory of the accelerated electron exhibits a continuous drift along the polarization direction, it remains spatially confined within the laser spot region.
-The observed increase in longitudinal momentum (Fig. \ref{figure2}(i)) is substantially greater than that of the transverse momentum (Fig. \ref{figure2}(h)), signifying that the electron experiences primarily longitudinal acceleration.
-Figure \ref{figure2}(k) shows the instantaneous work done by each field component as a function of time.
-It is evident that the longitudinal acceleration is predominantly driven by the combined contribution of the transverse magnetic $B_{z}$ and electric $E_{y}$ fields, highlighting the critical role of the laser’s longitudinal ponderomotive force.
+For the flying focus pulse, 0.88\% of the initially injected electrons ($>0.5$ MeV at $ t=15T_0 $) remain in the accelerating phase after a considerable amount of time ($>5$ MeV at $ t=100T_0 $).
+In contrast, this percentage is only 0.16\% for the Gaussian pulse.